Andrew travels extensively, contributing articles to newspapers and online sites. Recent trips: Brazil, the Amazon, the Pantanal, Bulgaria.

 Introduction to the English and the Dutch Cultures

 What is about the English and the Dutch?
-They don't live far apart geographically but that doesn't stop them being poles apart when it comes to customs and pastimes.
+They don't live far apart geographically but that doesn't stop them from being poles apart when it comes to customs and pastimes.
 Let's take a closer look at the cultural nuances of these two great nations, England and the Netherlands.

 Outspoken, efficient, direct and clean they are natural architects who love things kept in order.
 Being squashed into a limited amount of space explains their need for tidiness, yet they also love to escape from the claustrophobic confines that Dutch suburbia can turn into.
 But some say if you want to see the future for humankind go take a look at the Netherlands.
 Some day we're all going to be living cheek to cheek, eyeball to eyeball.

 As for the English, well, they're English aren't they?
 Both the Dutch and the English share a vast love of the sea and, let's be frank, a mild dislike of the Germans.
-No-one can help that, it's just a fact.
+No one can help that, it's just a fact.
 We're going to take a look at some curious and strange cultural things that happen in both countries.

 Them Dutch, Those English

 For hundreds of years, the English and the Dutch have been 'comparing notes', poking fun at each other over cultural differences.
 Though there are only 223 miles approximately between London and Amsterdam, and only 115 miles as the crow flies over the North Sea, what a world of difference culturally.

 Despite the attempts of the Eurocrats in Brussels and Berlin to paint everyone in Europe with the same eurobrush, national traits and traditions persist.
 The English have embedded the Dutch in their most precious possession—their language, whilst the Dutch can speak English with a flair and energy that makes them appear super intelligent!
 Some of them are of course.